frank-a-otc/otc-editor/README.md

 		Documentation - Elastic trees (Anchors)
 		Documentation - Elastic trees imbalances
+		Documentation - Clarity regarding pcdId used to retrieve from targetPCD and parentPCd which can be the same.

+		Test on Java 9, 10 and 11.
+		Test from Command line.

 		Compiler - check for array or collection should be based on field type rather than the notation.